You are here

 - School Psychologist – A psychologist with an advanced degree in psychology from an accredited/designated program in School Psychology.
 School Psychologists are trained to make diagnoses, provide individual and group therapy, and work with school staff to maximize efficiency in the schools setting.

-The following mental health professionals can provide counseling; however, cannot prescribe medication:
+The following mental health professionals can provide counseling and with proper training, assessments; however, cannot prescribe medication:

 - Clinical Social Worker – A counselor with a masters degree in social work from an accredited graduate program.
 Trained to make diagnoses, provide individual and group counseling, and provide case management and advocacy; usually found in the hospital setting.